-The Urban Opportunity Act can be a death blow for Native Black America unless it is implemented in accordance with constitutional protections and places Blacks into a Protective Class.
-Historically, immigration law and policies ranked immigrants above Blacks, labelled immigrants minorities and awarded them advantages and benefits withheld from Blacks.
+The Urban Opportunity Act can be a death blow for native Black America if it is not implemented in accordance with constitutional protections and place Blacks into a Protective Class.
+Historically, immigration law and policies have ranked immigrants above Blacks, labelled immigrants as minorities and awarded them advantages and benefits which should have been granted to Blacks.
 Consequently, to avoid gentrifying majority urban Black communities to benefit immigrants and fabricated minorities, the Urban Opportunities Act must specifically target economic resources and opportunities to the indigenous underserved Black population.

-Note: Dr. Anderson's books, Black Labor, White Wealth, PowerNomics: The National Plan and A Black History Reader: 101 Questions You Never Thought to Ask, provide a full analysis of how immigration harms Blacks (www.powernomics.com).
+Note: Dr. Anderson's books, Black Labor, White Wealth, PowerNomics: The National Plan and A Black History Reader: 101 Questions You Never Thought to Ask, provide a full analysis of how immigration harms Blacks. (www.powernomics.com)